Drip Irrigation System Basics

 Drip tube length is another consideration to factor into the overall design of the irrigation system.
 The overall length of the drip tube cannot be more than 60 meters (200 feet) from the water’s point of entry to the end of each tube.

 When designing a system, the designer needs to take several things into consideration.
-Total coverage area, types of plants to be irrigated and type of soil are the major requirements have been determined you can select the proper hardware to ensure proper flow-rates.
+Total coverage area, types of plants to be irrigated, and type of soil are the major requirements that have been determined you can select the proper hardware to ensure proper flow rates.